odu-cs625-datavis/public-Spring25-aveerasa/HW1-setup.md

 Edit your `HW1-report.md` and answer the following questions:

-What is the URL of the new GitHub repo that you created in your personal account?
+*What is the URL of the GitHub repo that you created in your personal account?*

-In which direction does the 'push' command work (does it send local changes to remote OR send remote changes to local)?
+*What is pull vs clone in GitHub?*

-If you have committed a change on your local machine, but do not see the update on GitHub.com, what step might have you forgotten?
+*You have committed a change on your local machine/remote.
+However, you want to undo the changes committed.
+How would you do that?*

 ## Markdown